-The carrying values of cash, receivables, due to related parties, and accounts payable and accrued liabilities approximate their fair values due to their short periods to maturity.
+The carrying values of cash, receivables, note receivable, and accounts payable and accrued liabilities approximate their fair values due to their short periods to maturity.

 Fair value hierarchy

 Financial instruments recorded at fair value are classified using a fair value hierarchy that reflects the significance of inputs used in making the measurements.
 The hierarchy is summarized as follows: